rumblesan/atomiix/README.md

 # Atomiix

-Atomiix is a re-implementation of the Ixilang live-coding environment.
+Atomiix is a re-implementation of the Ixi lang live-coding environment.

-The documentation already assumes some knowledge of Ixilang, and needs to be greatly improved.
+The documentation already assumes some knowledge of Ixi lang, and needs to be greatly improved.

 There are also bugs, though this is just about at the stage where it's usable and hopefully useful.